uw-dims/dims-tp/docs/source/appendices.rst

 ..

-There are now 18 files (see emphasized lines for the new additions):
+There are now 3 additional files (see emphasized lines for the new additions):

 .. code-block:: none
-   :emphasize-lines: 9,15
+   :emphasize-lines: 15,16,17

     $ tree /opt/dims/tests.d
     /opt/dims/tests.d